-Pupil Name: School: Reason for Search: (delete as appropriate) One-off incident First search as part of plan or Risk Assessment where a search is carried out as part of RA/plan then this will be recorded on Appendix 2 Where routine search led to confiscation of item Date and time of search: Where did the search take place: Search carried out: (delete as appropriate) With consent Without consent Search carried out by: Name: Signed: Date: Name: Signed: Date: I confirm that this search was carried out in line with the School's Confiscation and Search Guidelines.
-Guidelines.
+Pupil Name: School: Reason for Search: (delete as appropriate) One-off incident First search as part of plan or Risk Assessment where a search is carried out as part of RA/plan then this will be recorded on Appendix 2 Where routine search led to confiscation of item Date and time of search: Where did the search take place: Search carried out: (delete as appropriate) With consent Without consent Search carried out by: Name: Signed: Name: Date: I confirm that this search was carried out in line with the School's Confiscation and Search Guidelines.
 Where items were found as part of this search, please record.
-Items found Other points to note: Actions taken - including retention and disposal of items/referrals to police or other agencies/information shared with parents/review of RA, etc:
+Items found Other points to note: Actions taken - including retention and di agencies/information shared with parents/